cavelazquez8/chip-8-interpreter/docs/API.md

 ## Overview

-This document describes the public API of the CHIP-8 interpreter library.
-The library provides a modern C++20 interface for emulating CHIP-8 programs with comprehensive error handling and memory safety.
+This document describes the public API of the CHIP-8 interpreter.
+The library provides a straightforward C++ interface for emulating CHIP-8 programs with basic error handling.

 ## Core Classes

-### `chip8::Chip8`
+### `Chip8`

 The main emulator class that provides a complete CHIP-8 virtual machine implementation.